On this page

 The Science of Learning

-TutorThings is built on decades of cognitive science research - not on what feels intuitive or what keeps people coming back, but on what actually causes understanding to form and stick.
+TutorThings is built on decades of cognitive science research - not on what feels intuitive or what keeps people coming back, but on what consistently helps understanding form and stick.
 The design of every session follows these principles.

-This is why TutorThings asks learners to explain what they know before offering any hint.
+This is the core principle behind TutorThings.
+The tutor asks learners to explain what they know before offering any hint.
 The act of reaching for an answer, even an incomplete one, strengthens the neural pathways around that concept far more than hearing the correct answer passively does.
 When the retrieval is effortful, the retention is better.

 Elaboration